Have you been in therapy before and felt like you haven't made enough progress?

 The MMPI is primarily intended to test people who are suspected of having mental health or other clinical issues.
 The version of the MMPI that DCTC uses is the MMPI-2, which has 567 true/false questions.
 There is a shorter, revised version however, the MMPI-2 has a large research base that we feel more comfortable with.

-The MMPI-2 is designed with 10 clinical scales which assess major catagories of abnormal human behavior and four validity scales which assess the person's general test taking attitude and whether they answered the questions in a truthful accurate manner.
+The MMPI-2 is designed with 10 clinical scales which assess major categories of abnormal human behavior and four validity scales which assess the person's general test taking attitude and whether they answered the questions in a truthful accurate manner.
 Basically, the MMPI-2 has built in components to detect deception or manipulation.

 The MMPI-2 can greatly assist your psychiatrist and psychotherapist with determining a definitive diagnosis for you as well as assist them in treatment planning.
 This test can provide your clinician with a great deal of information about you in a short period of time which in some cases, can speed up the therapy process.